Toriality/Toriality/README.md

 ### About me

 Hello!
 I'm Toriality and I code some stuff for the web.
+Currently a web developer and indie game developer.

 ### Main Projects